starknet-io/SNIPs/SNIPS/snip-86.md

 ### Demonstration Repository

 A demonstration of this sign-in protocol is available at [Sign-in with Starknet GitHub Repository](https://github.com/NethermindEth/sign-in-with-starknet).
 This repository includes example code and documentation that illustrates how to implement and test the sign-in protocol in a Starknet application.

+## Rationale

+## Backwards Compatibility

+Current wallet implementations in Starknet, such as Braavos and ArgentX, use EIP-712 for structured data signing.
+This SIWS standard builds upon these existing practices while introducing enhancements specific to Starknet's capabilities.

+Requirements were gathered from existing implementations of similar sign-in workflows, including statements to allow the user to accept a Terms of Service, nonces for replay protection, and inclusion of the Starknet account contract address itself in the message.

+The SIWS standard leverages Starknet's unique features, such as account abstraction, and supports larger message sizes through the use of the Poseidon hash function.
+These enhancements provide a more flexible and secure authentication method tailored to Starknet's ecosystem.

+## Security Considerations

 ### History